Services:

 What is their story?

-The church offered bilingual Spanish-English masses, the first Dia del Barrio was held at the church in 1971, the Brown Berets had their headquarters at Mary Help of Christians and the Chicano Revolutionary Party established a breakfast program there that served breakfast to children and families in Jingletown.
+The Church offered Spanish-English masses, the first Dia del Barrio was held there in 1971, the Brown Berets had their headquarters at Mary Help of Christians and the Chicano Revolutionary Party established a breakfast program there that served children and families in Jingletown.
 Although no longer a center for the Chicano movement, Mary Help of Christians Church continues to be a center of community life in Jingletown.